 Lactuca sativa (50 days) Open pollinated.
 Refined oakleaf that grows larger and stands longer than the original oakleaf without bolting or getting bitter.
 Mild-tasting light-green 8" rosettes.

-Cucumis melo (75 days) F-1 hybrid.
+Cucumis melo Orange flesh.
+(75 days) F-1 hybrid.
 This hybrid melon can handle the trials of storage and shipping, making it a great 4–5 lb market melon.
 Orange flesh is smooth, mild and slightly sweet.

 Rudbeckia hirta (86 days) Open pollinated.
 Bright 4" golden-orange blooms with deep-set brown eyes.
 Long strong stems set on 24-30" plants make this an outstanding cutflower.